-Must meet the requirements for instructional associate professor, demonstrate evidence of excellence in teaching, and receive a rating of at least effective in service
+Must meet the requirements for instructional associate professor and demonstrate evidence of excellence in teaching and receive a rating of at least effective in service

-- At least five years in rank as an instructional associate professor - Excellence in Teaching is demonstrated by: - Consistent evidence of excellence in teaching, see section 4.1 for examples of appropriate ways to demonstrate - Key leadership of course, program, and curriculum development efforts at department level - Demonstrate impact on student learning, examples might include: impactful teaching with technology if teaching online or integration of technology appropriate to support student learning outcomes; or high impact teaching and learning activities such as leadership in study-abroad programs, service learning, offering honors courses, engaging undergraduate students in research, professional development workshops for graduate students, etc.) - Receiving a department, college, university, professional or a national outstanding teacher award - Leadership in offering high impact practice courses such as study-abroad programs, service learning, offering honors courses, engaging undergraduate students in research, etc.) - Actively applying for or receiving internal or external grant support related to teaching or applied disciplinary work (e.g., management of training contracts to fund students, involvement in grants and contracts in support of teaching or scholarly activities, receiving competitive internal or external funding for teaching and curricular improvement activities) - Demonstrated effective service as evidenced by the following activities; additional examples found in section 4.6: - Evidence of service/engagement/leadership within the department, the college, the institution, and/or the profession (e.g., leadership/membership on department, college, and university committees - Evidence of impactful community service (e.g., student organizations, community schools, community organizations) - Evidence of leadership in commitment to continuous improvement (e.g., peer review and support of quality teaching, providing teaching workshops, leading continuous program improvement, serving as a reviewer for other programs) - Engagement in significant professional development activities that lead to provision of enhanced service
+- Excellence in teaching is demonstrated by: - Excellence in teaching is demonstrated by: - Consistent evidence of excellence in teaching, see section 4.1 for examples of appropriate ways to demonstrate - Key leadership of course, program, and curriculum development efforts at department level - Demonstrate impact on student learning, examples might include Impactful teaching with technology if teaching online or integration of technology appropriate to support student learning outcomes; or High impact teaching and learning activities such as leadership in study-abroad programs, service learning, offering honors courses, engaging undergraduate students in research, professional development workshops for graduate students, etc.). - Receiving a department, college, university, professional or a national outstanding teacher award. - Leadership in offering high impact practice courses such as study-abroad programs, service learning, offering honors courses, engaging undergraduate students in research, etc.). - Actively applying for or receiving internal or external grant support related to teaching or applied disciplinary work (e.g., management of training contracts to fund students, involvement in grants and contracts in support of teaching or scholarly activities, receiving competitive internal or external funding for teaching and curricular improvement activities). - Demonstrated effective service as evidenced by the following activities; additional examples found in section 4.6: - Evidence of service/engagement/leadership within the department, the college, the institution, and/or the profession (e.g., leadership/membership on department, college, and university committees - Evidence of impactful community service (e.g., student organizations, community schools, community organizations) - Evidence of leadership in commitment to continuous improvement (e.g., peer review and support of quality teaching, providing teaching workshops, leading continuous program improvement, serving as a reviewer for other programs) - Engagement in significant professional development activities that lead to provision of enhanced service